ArcBlock/forge-docs/src/sdk/javascript.md

      address: 'z1m8hfeWSD4fZcycrHDgpJCRTHi2sowPXBt' } }
 ```

-> Please note that, forge supports many wallet types, the above wallet type is a typical one, it's ok to stick with it when testing.
-For all supported wallet types please refer to [enums](./types/enum)
+> Please note that, forge supports many wallet types, and developers can decide on their own which types they want to use, the above wallet type is a typical combination, and it's ok to stick with this even in production.
+For all supported wallet types please refer to [enums](./types/enum.md)

-Before sending any data to forge powered blockchain, we should be aware that, all transaction must be signed with a wallet (secretKey/publicKey pair).

 ## 4. Register user on the chain

-Similar to user registration in traditional web applications, forge requires an wallet to declare itself on the chain before generating any further activities such as staking, voting and sending transaction.
+Similar to user registration in traditional web applications, forge requires an wallet(user account) to declare itself on the chain before accepting any further activities such as staking, voting and sending transaction from that wallet.

-To register `Alice` and `Bob` on the chain, we will use GraphQLClient:
+To register `Alice` and `Bob` on the chain, we will use [GraphQLClient](/forge/sdks/javascript/latest/GraphQLClient.html):

 Add `@arcblock/graphql-client` as dependency: